olliw42/mLRS-docu/docs/PARAMETERS.md

 Can be "off", "rc override", "rc channels".

 #### Rx Buzzer ####
 Enables the buzzer, and selects what data it reflects.
+Can be "off" or "LP".

-Can be "off", "LP".
+LP stands for Lost Packet, and here the buzzer emits a short beep for any lost packet.

 #### Rx FS Ch1 - Rx FS Ch16 ####
 Sets the rc channel value upon a failsafe.
 Effective only when "Rx FailSafe Mode" = "by cnf".